Credal Bayesian Deep Learning: Experiments

 We report $\text{Perf}_\text{diff}$, across different choices in Table \ref{tab:pancreas_results}.
-We observe that a more conservative estimate, as informed by the IBNN model as compared to the EBNN framework, results in controllers which respect the safety limits better.
-To see that IBNNs are more conservative than EBNNs, notice that when combining predictive distributions from multiple BNNs, an IBNN combines the predictions via a finitely generated credal set (FGCS) whose extrema are the individual distributions.
-On the contrary, EBNNs take an average of the individual distributions to compute the ensemble distribution $P_\text{ens}$.
+We observe that for lower values of $\alpha$ (or equivalently, for larger values of $1-\alpha$, e.g. $0.95$ and $0.99$) the gains of CBDL are more pronounced.
+This means that when larger significance levels need to be ensured, CBDL is to be preferred to ensemble of BNNs.
+As discussed before, the CBDL procedure considers all the infinitely many possible priors that can be expressed as a convex combination of the priors that the user specifies at the beginning of the analysis.
+The same holds for the likelihoods.
+While this results in a more conservative estimate as compared to the EBNN framework, CBDL produces controllers which respect the safety limits better.
+To see that CBDL is more conservative than EBNN, notice that when combining predictive distributions from multiple BNNs, CBDL combines the predictions via a finitely generated credal set (FGCS) whose extrema are the individual distributions.
+On the contrary, an EBNN takes an average of the individual distributions to compute the ensemble distribution $P_\text{ens}$.
 The union of the HDRs of the predictive distributions is more conservative (i.e., broader) than the HDR of the single ensemble distribution.
-While the approach by EBNNs seems like a reasonable choice on the surface, it falls short in capturing the uncertainty necessary for the downstream task.
+While the approach by EBNN seems like a reasonable choice on the surface, it falls short in capturing the uncertainty necessary for the downstream task.
 For more details on this case study, see Appendix \ref{appendix_ap_example}.